m-juin/CPP_Pool/README.md

 *  All files must be compilable with the flag ``-std=c++98``.
 *  The ``using namespace <ns_name>`` and ``friend`` keywords are forbidden
 *  From Module 02 to Module 09, all classes must be designed in the Orthodox Canonical Form, except when explicitely stated otherwise
-*  STL(containers and algorithm functions) only allowed in module 08 and 09
+*  STL(containers and algorithm functions) only allowed in modules 08 and 09

 # Modules